coztomate/NLP_EmotionRecognition/README.md

 ## Results

 The model achieved a best validation accuracy of 0.94 and test accuracy score of 0.93, indicating a high level of proficiency in categorizing tweets into the respective emotions.
-This result underscores the potential of LSTMs in handling complex text classification tasks like emotion recognition.
+This result underscores the potential of LSTMs in handling complex text classification tasks like emotion recognition and the importance of hyperparameter tuning.

 ## Future Outlook